s-opitz/eisenstein_series/README.md

    sage: from integer_lattice import Lattice, A, E, H, U
    ```

-   You might like to try the following commands for a short introduction:
+   You might like to try the following command for a short introduction:
    ```
    sage: Lattice?
    ```